opencog/opencog/opencog/openpsi/README.md

   * The goal indicates the degree to which the action, if taken, can satisfy the demand or meet the goal.
 It can be any atom that, when evaluated, returns a truth value.
+    (Huh ??
+Deamnds are not goals?
+How do these interact?)

 5. Demand:
   * A demand is collection of state that must be maximized during